Daniel15/Website/Daniel15.Web/Posts/2006-09-21-happy-200th-spam-comment.md

 ---

-<p>Well, probably not happy, but <a href="http://www.akismet.com/">Akismet</a> has successfully blocked 200 spam comments from my blog.
-Geez, when will spammers learn? :D</p>
+Well, probably not happy, but [Akismet](http://www.akismet.com/) has successfully blocked 200 spam comments from my blog.
+Geez, when will spammers learn? :D